 Please note that Chris Watson, our Artist in Residence for Nature Unwrapped, has created a sound calendar of environments from the northern hemisphere.
 Ahead of this show, you will be hearing sounds from The Wash in East Anglia.
 Come half an hour before the performance to enjoy the installation in Hall One.
 Your ticket is required.

 ‘Every aesthetic trace, every footprint of an object, sparkles with absence.
 Sensual things are elegies to the disappearance of objects.’
 Realist Magic, Timothy Morton

 This is the first in Riot Ensemble’s ReNEW series at Kings Place, bringing the cream of international contemporary music on to the Hall One stage.

-Liza Lim’s Extinction Events and Dawn Choruses aspire to ‘make a music out of relics of the past’, which here range from Janacek to the last-ever heard mating call of the now-extinct Kauai O’o bird.
+Liza Lim’s Extinction Events and Dawn Chorus aspire to ‘make a music out of relics of the past’, which here range from Janacek to the last-ever heard mating call of the now-extinct Kauai O’o bird.
 Aaron Holloway-Nahum’s Like a Memory of Birds (ii) is also about degradation and loss, filtering a familiar melodic line through an alien soundscape until it disintegrates and disappears.
 Meanwhile, don’t miss the London premiere of rising star Laurence Osborn’s Ctrl.
-Inspired by Grayson Perry’s writing on toxic masculinity, it features Sarah Dacey’s soprano filtered through an auto-tune pedal, looks squarely at the question of (toxic) masculinity as seen in the writings of Grayson Perry.
+Inspired by Grayson Perry’s writing on toxic masculinity, it features Sarah Dacey’s soprano filtered through an auto-tune pedal, examines themes of masculinity and violence.
+Listen to Osborn and Dacey discuss the piece via a HCMF Podcast.